mgvienna/Ignition2015_week5/agenda.md

   - grades will be posted in the repo and we will give everyone in the class a number to look their grade up by
 - New partners for this week
 - Restarting C9 to help with memory problems
+- How to help us help you?
+Copy & paste code and format it in Slack instead of screenshot
 - Submitting week 5 assignments
   - no deliverables folder, just deliverable.md
   - Odin project